Geology of Wales: Ordovician

 The Ordovician period gave rise to a sequence of sedimentary rocks which stretch from Pembrokeshire eastwards through Carmarthenshire up the Vale of Towy and which are intricately intermixed with those of the succeeding period northwards to the Vale of Conwy.
 In Snowdonia many Ordovician volcanic rocks give rise to a more rugged landscape than elsewhere in the country.
 Snowdon itself is largely formed of volcanic ash (tuff) with some sedimentary rock and igneous intrusions folded into a syncline.
 Cadair Idris is also largely formed of Ordovician igneous rocks.
 Anglesey and Llŷn are also Ordovician territory.
 The Ordovician rocks of Wales are typically intensely faulted and folded, having been affected by the earth movements of the Caledonian Orogeny.

 A notable feature of the Ordovician system is a major downwarp known as the Welsh geosyncline.

 Silurian

-Rocks dating from the Silurian period are, by one measure, the most significant for Wales’ landscape; a greater percentage of the country's land area is directly underlain by rocks of this age than any other.
+Rocks dating from the Silurian period are, by one measure, the most significant for Wales's landscape; a greater percentage of the country's land area is directly underlain by rocks of this age than any other.
 Much of central Wales is formed in Silurian sandstones and mudstones as is the more gentle landscape of central Monmouthshire where the Usk Anticline gives rise to the Usk Inlier.
 In the north it is the Ludlow age mudstones and sandstones of the Elwy and Nantglyn Formations which form the Clwydian Range, and the Nantglyn Flags and Wenlockian Denbigh Grits which form the Denbigh Moors, Llantysilio Mountain and the Dee Valley around Llangollen.
 In west Wales, parts of south and central Pembrokeshire around Haverfordwest and Narberth and between Marloes and Daugleddau are formed by Llandovery aged mudstones, sandstones and conglomerates.